The Definitive Book of Body Language is an endless well of information on how to read and decode body language.

 Barbara and Allan Pease say that wearing bright color lipsticks for interviews made women appear as if they were more interested in themselves than in business and career.
 Women without lipsticks were seen as more serious about work than men, but they were also seen as more lacking in personal skills.

-Large briefcases communicates the person is doing all the work and takes work home because he can’t mange his time well.
+Large briefcases communicate the person is doing all the work and takes work home because he can’t manage his time well.
 Slimmer briefcases say the person is only concerned with the bottom line and has more status.

 Body Points Where The Mind Goes

 The Definitive Book of Body Language points to an extremely easy and super effective way of reading people’s intention: the direction in which someone points his body or feet is a signal of where he wants to go.